 My story in a nutshell.
 Why I started the Plant Paradox program

-I felt like I have to crash and take a nap at noon.
+I used to wake up early and practice yoga and by noon I neede to take a nap.
 I had an inexplicable acne on my arms that would’t go away no matter what I did, dry skin and hair falling, stiff body, excruciatingly painful periods and PMS and terrible sinus pressure headaches.
-I have been suffering with acid reflux all my live and it was getting worse every day.
+I had been suffering with acid reflux all my live and it was getting worse every day.
 As you might imagine, especially if you are a woman, these were considered rather “normal symptoms” for a woman “approaching her 40s”.
-I just couldn’t live with the thought that from now on my health will start declining, so I started to look for answers.
+I just couldn’t live with the thought that from now on my health was declining, so I started to look for answers.
 One day this article from Goop.com came up on my Facebook feed: Are we wrong about what makes food healthy?
 It was an interview with Dr. Steven Gundry.
 After reading this I had an epiphany.
 It was the first time I ever heard the word “lectins”.
 What I thought was healthy food it might have actually not been that good for me.

 How was my lifestyle before going lectin-free?